 You don’t have to pre-register, but it is very helpful if you do.
 Please send your name and email address or phone number to Lorna Jones: 07970 443 208 or email email@example.com – and do let us know if you have any special dietary needs.

-Please note that as part of the course there’s also a day away together to go deeper into questions about the Holy Spirit – that will be Saturday 11th March.
+The course begins in April 2018.
+Please note that as part of the course there’s also a day away together to go deeper into questions about the Holy Spirit.

 Who is running this course?